ncaptier/stabilized-ica/README.md

     <img src="https://github.com/ncaptier/stabilized-ica/blob/master/docs/source/images/full_logo.png" width="400" height="400" />
 </p>

 This repository proposes a python implementation for stabilized ICA decomposition algorithm.
-Most of the technical details can be found in the references [1], [2] and [3].
+Most of the technical details can be found in the references [1], [2],[3] and [4].

 Our algorithm integrates two well-known methods to solve the ICA problem :

 * FastICA (implemented in scikit-learn)
-* Infomax and extensions (implemented in [picard package](https://pierreablin.github.io/picard/))
+* Preconditioned ICA for Real Data - Picard (implemented in [picard package](https://pierreablin.github.io/picard/))

 We also propose an implementation of the Mutual Nearest Neighbors method as well as a visualization tool to draw the associated network.
 It is used to study the stability of the ICA components through different datasets.

-Finally, we propose an adaptation of our algorithm for the special case of [AnnData](https://anndata.readthedocs.io/en/latest/anndata.AnnData.html) format.
-Our module sica.singlecell is modeled after the [scanpy package](https://scanpy.readthedocs.io/en/stable/) that deals with single-cell gene expression data.

-**Note :** This project was originally developped to provide a reproducible and biologically meaningful python algorithm for the deconvolution of "omics" data.
-Several modules like sica.singlecell or sica.annotate are specifically dedicated to this task.
-However, the sica.base module which contains the main computations for the stabilization of ICA or the sica.mutualknn module which draws a mutual k-nearest neighbors graph to assess the reproducibility of the ICA components could work perfectly with any other data type.

 ### Documentation